Duet3D/RepRapFirmware/BuildInstructions.md

 **Important!**

-RepRapFirmware is built from several Github projects.
+1. RepRapFirmware is built from several Github projects.
 You need to use compatible branches of these projects.
 As at October 2018, development uses these branches:

 - ReprapFirmware: v2-dev
 - CoreNG: main
 - FreeRTOS: main
 - RRFLibraries: main
 - DuetWiFiSocketServer: dev

+2. Only the RTOS configurations of RepRapFirmware are supported by the latest sources.
+Therefore, the Duet085 and Alligator builds of RepRapFirmware cannot be built.
+The non-RTOS builds of CoreNG are maintained for use by the DuetIAP project.

 **Instructions for building under Windows**